Download the app to find the best colleges for you

 Sakunth Kumar

-The percentile-based normalization procedure will be incorporated in JEE Main exam.
-Check details about the JEE Main 2024 normalization and how to calculate percentile score here.
+JEE Main 2024 percentile scores will be calculated based on the normalization process.
+Check details about JEE Main 2024 normalization and how to calculate percentile score here.

 JEE Main 2024 Normalization: How to Calculate Percentile in JEE?